DoD-Platform-One/gitlab/chart/doc/installation/upgrade.md

 to first update to the latest `5.10.x` patch release in order for the upgrade to work.
 The [6.0 release notes](../releases/6_0.md) describe the supported upgrade path.

 To upgrade to the `6.0` release you must first be on the latest `5.10.x` patch release.
 There isn't any additional manual changes required in `6.0` so you can [follow the regular release upgrade steps](#steps).

+## Older upgrade instructions

+If you're upgrading from versions of GitLab chart older than 5.x, see the [GitLab Docs archives](https://docs.gitlab.com/archives/) to access older versions of the documentation.